logo

 • Paralegal 411’s Job Board: For job openings in Wisconsin, visit our jobs board.

-• University of Wisconsin Law Library: Offers circulation privileges for over 500,000 print volumes and digital resources to University of Wisconsin-Madison students and any Wisconsin residents who apply for a law library card.
+• University of Wisconsin Law Library: Offers circulation privileges for over 500,000 print volumes and digital resources to the University of Wisconsin-Madison students and any Wisconsin residents who apply for a law library card.

 • Wisconsin Court System: Provides links to all courts within the Wisconsin system, as well as court news and events, rules and forms, e-filing systems, and legal research resources.